A Regular Epic Final Battle

-"A Regular Epic Final Battle" is the series finale of the American animated television series Regular Show.
-It aired on Cartoon Network on January 16, 2017.
+"A Regular Epic Final Battle" (subtitled "Part 1" and "Part 2") and "The Power" form the three-part series finale of the American animated television series Regular Show.
+It originally aired on Cartoon Network in the United States on January 16, 2017.
 All parts are 11 minutes long.

-The series revolves around the daily lives of two 23-year-old friends, Mordecai (a blue jay), and Rigby (a raccoon).
-They work as groundskeepers at a park, and spend their days trying to slack off and entertain themselves by any means.
-This is much to the chagrin of their boss Benson (a gumball machine) and their coworker Skips (a yeti), but to the delight of park manager Pops (a man with a lollipop-shaped head).
-Their other coworkers, Muscle Man (an overweight green man) and Hi-Five Ghost (a ghost with a hand extending from the top of his head) serve as their rivals.
+The finale follows Mordecai, Rigby and their co-workers assisting their friend Pops in the final battle against Pops' evil twin, Anti-Pops to prevent the destruction of the universe.

 1.33 million viewers watched Part 1 and 1.37 million viewers watched Parts 2 and 3, making it the most viewed episode of the eighth season.